Polymok/TE_PID/README.md

 * Non-zero values (both positive and negative) with small magnitude may obtain when value zero is expected.
 Possible reasons include:
   * Rounding error may occur.
 Information measures in `I_spec.m`, `cond_MI.m`, and `cond_MI_2dim.m` involve both ratios of probabilities as well as the absolute value of probabilities.
 Ratio calculations use the number of occurrences unnormalized by the total length of the time-series, whereas the absolute value probabilities are divided by the total length.
   * Transfer entropy is normalized by the entropy of the target_future time-series in `TE.m` and `TE_2dim.m` to calculate transfer entropy terms in `TE_PID.m`.
 This may lead to small discrepancies between the redundancy and the transfer entropy between the individual sources and the target in some cases.
+We can consider using the unnormalized transfer entropy for all calculations.

 ## References